Jason Gammack on the Promise of Spatial Biology

 Harry Glorikian: It’s been great talking to you and getting to know you.
 I feel like we should be doing this over a beer and we should be talking for hours.
 And my I’m sure, my 19 year old would be like, do you want to go to Germany?
 Let’s go to Germany.

 Cause he loves coming there and having beers when, when when we’ve done it in the past Molecular cartography.
 I feel like, you know, Galileo is about to like, you know, step into this conversation with us, but for those people who don’t, who aren’t molecular biologists, it it’d be great.
-If you could sort of paint the bigger picture for us and, and help us understand what is, what is this concept of, I think spatial transcriptomics.
+If you could sort of paint the bigger picture for us and, and help us understand what is, what is this concept of, I think spatial biology or spatial transcriptomics.
 I almost like stuttered on my words.
 And why is it important?

 Jason Gammack: Yeah.
 And so it’s a great question Harry.
 And so again, thanks for the invite to join the the podcast.
 So context matters.
 Let’s start with that statement, reading a book without understanding the context makes it difficult book to read.

 And if you think about our genome, the DNA that makes us similar and unique, it’s a book.
 And right now we don’t have full context of what that book is and Resolve Biosciences is a company, that’s focused on creating tools to help give context to the genome.
 And so let me explain that a bit.
-So the central dogma of biology is DNA.
+So the central dogma of spatial biology is DNA.

 Which is in your cells is made into RNA and that RNA is then translated into proteins and those proteins are in essence.
 What makes you, you, it’s your muscle?
 It’s your hair?
 It’s your skin.
 It’s your organ systems.
 It’s a lot.
 And we understand the book pretty well from the letters, a C, G and T. And we’ve been in an exponential phase of learning as it pertains to the genome and companies such as aluminium.